oluseguncodess/learn-typescript/OOP/notes.md

 If we however use the keyword `protected`, we will be able to access it inside of sub-classes that have inherited the super-class but not outside of those subclasses (please test this!) --- verified ✅

+NOTE --> You can redeclare methods from a class in a sub-class!

 #### Similiarities and differences between Private and Protected Keywords
 Private and protected are similar because they don't allow you access data.
 There difference is that priavte doesn't allow you access a class's data from it's sub-classes while protected does.